 As noted above, there are many people who have started abusing alcohol during the pandemic.
 There are many others that already were abusing alcohol but have fallen further into the addiction.
 The problem is that some people think it is just a phase and they will stop drinking or regain control over their drinking when the pandemic is over.
 Don’t risk everything to see if that will happen and don’t allow alcohol to keep damaging your life.

 You can stop alcohol abuse during the pandemic.
-Contact us today here at Harmony Recovery Group to get into an alcohol addiction treatment program.
+Contact us today here at Harmony Health Group to get into an alcohol addiction treatment program.